maxwellfree/RRAM-models-with-COMSOL6.0-new-physics-/README.md

 The following video explains this issue: https://drive.upm.es/s/gG7RfgdbLpwyNDK

 The Repository
-This repository (https://github.com/maxwellfree/RRAM-models-with-COMSOL6.0-new-physics-) contains tools and scripts for the transient simulation of resistive random-access memory (RRAM) devices undergoing a reset process — the physical destruction of a conductive filament within the dielectric layer.
+This repository (https://github.com/maxwellfree/RRAM-models-with-COMSOL6.0-new-physics-) contains tools and scripts for the transient simulation of RRAM devices undergoing a reset process — the physical destruction of a conductive filament within the dielectric layer.

 This repository contains the essential components required for transient simulations of resistive random-access memory devices during the reset process.
 It includes two MATLAB scripts: connect.m, which establishes the connection between MATLAB and the COMSOL Multiphysics server, and FindResetTrans.m, which runs the transient simulation of filament rupture while tracking temperature, voltage, and current.
 The COMSOL model file Ni-HfO2-Si.mph provides the device geometry and standard physics for the RRAM cell, while RRAMNonLinear6_2.mphphb introduces the new nonlinear heat transport physics developed to realistically capture hysteresis and accelerated filament destruction.
 Together with the licensing information and documentation files, these components form a complete environment for studying and reproducing reset dynamics in RRAM devices.